HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_09/Check_Points_Ch09.md

 ## 9.8 ##
 An anonymous object does not have any reference variable referencing it.
 These type of objects have short life time and will go away immediately after doing its assigned task.

+## 9.9 ##
+A NullPointerException will occur when trying to use a reference that points to no location in memory (null) as though it were referencing an object.